 - the follicular phase, in which the ovarian follicles develop and an egg matures in anticipation of its release

 - the luteal phase, in which the follicle closes and hormones are released to trigger shedding of the uterine lining, unless pregnancy has occurred

 While the luteal phase remains pretty constant, lasting about 14 days after ovulation (the release of an egg is just a few hours long), the follicular phase can vary in length from 10 to 16 days.
 If the follicular phase is prolonged, ovulation will be late or even absent.

 Late ovulation is usually caused by hormonal imbalances, which may be temporary or long-term, depending on the cause.
 Some things that can lead to a hormonal imbalance include:

 Extreme stress, either physical or emotional, can have a negative impact in a variety of ways, including hormonally.
-In one study, researchers noted that the rate of menstrual disorders more than doubled in a group of Chinese women following an 8.0 earthquake.
+In

 Your thyroid impacts the pituitary gland.
 The pituitary gland is a region of the brain responsible for some of the hormones necessary for ovulation.
 Having either an underactive or an overactive thyroid can cause problems with ovulation.

 PCOS is a condition in which testosterone is overproduced.
 Too much testosterone prevents the ovaries from releasing an egg.
 Irregular menstruation is a common symptom of PCOS.

 Prolactin, the hormone necessary for the production of breast milk, suppresses ovulation and menstruation.
 If you breastfeed exclusively, your period may stop while you’re nursing.

 However, breastfeeding shouldn’t be used as a form of birth control.
 Ovulation can return two weeks before menstruation.